 High-Level Construction Timeline

-Project timelines can also have vertical layout especially when you want to fit them on printed paper.
+Project timelines needn’t be restricted to landscape (horizontal) layouts.
 This construction plan timeline for a hospital allows you to identify the major stages, important start dates, and general details for each stage.

-Aside from project applications, people use timelines marketing campaigns, clinical trials, and legal court cases.
-Project timelines take the form of horizontal bar charts, but timelines also appear in chronology charts and vertical bar charts.
+Aside from project applications, people use timelines in marketing campaigns, clinical trials, and legal court cases, and more.